SalwaSh/AI312-Lemmatization-Stemming-Tasks/README.md

 caress ->    Caress S ->
 cats -> cat

-Task-2: how many total words are changed due to this stemming process?
+- Task-2: how many total words are changed due to this stemming process?

+## Outputs

+## How to Run ⚙️

+## Contributor ✍️
+- Salwa Shamma